malini/certtest-1/README.rst

 devices, including a test harness that allows a human to dynamically add input whilst running the tests.

-The testsuite is designed to run on unprivileged devices and does not rely on high level instrumentation.
-Instead human interaction is needed throughout the testsuite to perform various instructions in order to assert that conditions are met on the device.
+The test suite is designed to run on unprivileged devices and does not rely on high level instrumentation.
+Instead human interaction is needed throughout the test suite to perform various instructions in order to assert that conditions are met on the device.

 Running the test suite will open a tab in your web browser that will show the progress of test suite as it's running and occasionally ask you to interact with the device in certain ways.
-The tests will then assert that the expections are met.
+The tests will then assert that the expectations are met.

 Requirements
 ============